The Executive Function Trifects: Maxims, Artifices, and Planning Your Pursuits

 Celebrate the small victories: at least you defined part of a task.
 You should NOT clean the entire house.
 Just clean one room.

-Pick: Choose the most important or feasible at that moment
+Pick: Choose the most important or possible at that moment

 Method: Treat Yourself Like A Pet